Twitter Files: No. 2: Visibility filtering

-Twitter ranks tweets and limits the reach of some accounts through a practice internally referred to as "visibility filtering".
-This is done to accounts that violate Twitter rules but do not necessarily merit suspension.
-The approach was announced in 2018 by then-CEO Jack Dorsey to preserve the "health" of conversations by identifying accounts more likely to disrupt conversations rather than contribute to them.
-The practice is part of the site's terms of service, and is the subject of a Frequently Asked Questions page written in 2018.
-Twitter distinguishes this from shadow banning, which it defines as making "content undiscoverable to everyone except the person who posted it."
+Weiss published the second installment on December 8, covering "visibility filtering."
+Twitter "rank[s]" tweets and search results, promoting some tweets for "timely relevance" and limiting the exposure of others.
+The company uses the term "visibility filtering" to refer to these practices as well as user-generated filtering—such as when one user blocks or mutes another account.
+One goal of visibility filtering is to reduce the reach of accounts that violate Twitter rules without committing violations egregious enough to warrant suspension.

-Bari Weiss published the second installment on the topic on December 8, posting screenshots of employee views of user accounts with tags indicating visibility filtering, and wrote that politically sensitive decisions were made by the Site Integrity Policy, Policy Escalation Support (SIP-PES) team, which included the chief legal officer, head of trust and safety, and CEO.
-She posted screenshots of the accounts of Stanford professor Jay Bhattacharya—an opponent of COVID-19 lockdowns and mask mandates—conservative radio host Dan Bongino, and conservative activist Charlie Kirk, which were respectively tagged with "Trends Blacklist", "Search Blacklist", and "Do Not Amplify".
+Weiss contended that "visibility filtering" was merely Twitter's in-house term for "shadow banning".
+She posted screenshots of employee views of user accounts with tags indicating visibility filtering, and wrote that politically sensitive decisions were made by the Site Integrity Policy, Policy Escalation Support (SIP-PES) team, which included the chief legal officer, head of trust and safety, and CEO.
+She posted screenshots of the accounts of Stanford professor Jay Bhattacharya (an opponent of COVID-19 lockdowns), conservative radio host Dan Bongino, and conservative activist Charlie Kirk, which were respectively tagged with "Trends Blacklist", "Search Blacklist", and "Do Not Amplify".
 She also said that the SIP-PES team was responsible for the multiple suspensions of the anti-LGBT account Libs of TikTok, which had been tagged with "Do Not Take Action on User Without Consulting With SIP-PES".
 She noted that Twitter had not taken down a tweet containing the address of the account's owner, Chaya Raichik.

 Weiss characterized these practices as censorship and as evidence of shadow banning, which Twitter disputed, largely on the basis of its different definition of "shadow ban".
+Twitter distinguished visibility filtering from shadow banning, which it defined as making "content undiscoverable to everyone except the person who posted it."

-The documents she discussed focused on individuals popular with the right-wing and suggested the moderation practices were politically motivated—a long-standing claim among American conservatives, which Twitter has denied.
+The documents Weiss discussed focused on individuals popular with the right-wing and suggested the moderation practices were politically motivated—a long-standing claim among American conservatives, which Twitter has denied.
 An internal study Twitter conducted in 2018 found its algorithms favored the political right.
 Wired and Slate described the policy by which moderators were unable to act on high-profile conservative accounts without first escalating to high-level management as "preferential treatment", since this effectively limited Twitter's enforcement of their content policies on these accounts.
 Weiss did not reveal how many accounts overall were de-amplified nor the politics of those who were, and this lack of context made it difficult to glean any conclusions on the matter.
 Kayvon Beykpour, the former head of product at Twitter, called the installment "deliberately misleading"; in the interest of transparency, Dorsey called for all of the Twitter Files to be released, tweeting to Musk, "Make everything public now."